 Conclusions.
 While HD rates were low, maternal/caregiver alcohol use negatively impacted on parenting and children’s behavioural/cognitive outcomes.
 International evidence suggests that integrated approaches engaging parents and families may be more effective for parent-child outcomes than individual psychiatric or medical care for the parent on their own.

-T J Rochat, Africa Health Research Institute, Durban, South Africa; MRC/Wits Developmental Pathways to Health Research Unit, School of Community Medicine, Faculty of Health Sciences, University of the Witwatersrand, Johannesburg, South Africa
+T J Rochat, Africa Health Research Institute, Durban, South Africa; MRC/Wits Developmental Pathways to Health Research Unit, School of Clinical Medicine, Faculty of Health Sciences, University of the Witwatersrand, Johannesburg, South Africa